 Therefore, if you plan on letting small toddlers play with this dog, be sure to supervise playtime and teach your kids how to treat the dog with care and respect.

-The tiny legs of this dog are prone to joint issues later on in life, which put it at even higher risk of getting injured.
+The tiny legs of this dog are prone to joint issues later on in life, which put it at an even higher risk of getting injured.

 - The Brug can either shed moderately or end up shedding a lot